 RFP – note that Irregular Results greater than $15,000 require Committee and City Council Approval.

-Deputy City Manager or any employee exercising delegated authority approval and Manager of Purchasing and Supply (jointly)
+Deputy City Manager or any employee exercising delegated authority approval jointly with Senior Manager, Procurement and Supply, or delegate

 RFT without an Irregular Result

-Deputy City Manager or any employee exercising delegated authority approval and Manager of Purchasing and Supply (jointly)
+Deputy City Manager or any employee exercising delegated authority approval jointly with Senior Manager, Procurement and Supply, or delegate

 Committee and City Council